gloriyo/MAPF-ICBS/README.md

 #### Disjoint Splitting with CBS ####
 The standard method of 'splitting' a conflict into constraints creates two child nodes with a negative constraint for each agent prohibiting it from being at the location when the collision occurred.
 Within the two sets of paths where neither of the agents are permitted to be at the site of conflict, duplications may occur.
 However, a more efficient method has been discovered in which one agent is chosen to receive constraints.
 The agent is given a *positive* constraint, forcing the agent to carry out the traversal which led to the collision, effectively creating a negative constraint for all other agents.
 The same agent is also given a negative constraint in the second child node.
 This *disjoint* method of splitting constraints is efficient at pruning nodes that would have introduced duplicate searches.[^2]

+## Acknowledgements
+Code templates and guidance for implementing original CBS and all visualization tools (including the one above) for the pathfinding solutions are provided at the EAAI archive of [Model Assignments](http://modelai.gettysburg.edu/).
+Thank you to our Professor, Dr. Ma for introducing us to the resources we needed to make this project possible.

 ### References ###